idaholab/moose/modules/electromagnetics/doc/content/benchmarks/WaveguideEigenvalue.md

 and [rectangular-results-reddy] for the rectangular geometry, [circular-results-emm] and [circular-results-reddy] for the circular geometry, and [coaxial-results-emm] and [coaxial-results-reddy] for the coaxial geometry.
-Overall, results are in general good agreement with that of HELM10, in terms of vector field orientation, except for the circular TM01 waveguide case.
+Overall, results are in general in good agreement with that of HELM10, in terms of vector field orientation, except for the circular TM01 waveguide case.
 In this instance, potential distribution was identical except for the sign, where the EM module predicted a positive peak in the center of the waveguide, and HELM10 predicted a negative peak.
 This difference